foxbit19/ceh-notes/README.md

-# CEH notes
+# CEHv11 notes

-These notes are mostly an outline of **what** a student needs to know to pass CEH exam.
+These notes are mostly an outline of **what** a student needs to know to pass CEH v11 exam.
+You don't need to master every concept.
+Knowing everything is not far from impossible.

-There are 20 modules and each module contains 2 section:
+There are 20 modules and each module contains 2 sections:

 - _concepts_, and
 - _tools_.

-Use _concepts_ to deepen each topic.
+For each module, familiarize with the _concepts_ section to get an outline of the entire CEH v11 program.

-Use _tools_ for your hands-on exercise.
-You need to know each tools and familiarize with its syntax (if it have one).
+Use _tools_ for your hands-on exercises.

+Do a lot of tests and simulations.
+You have to be ready.

 ## Modules